-A TALF borrower may purchase a legacy CMBS at any time following the prior month's legacy CMBS subscription date, but in any event, the borrower must enter into a transaction with a settlement date on or before the current subscription date for legacy CMBS.
+A TALF borrower may purchase a legacy CMBS at any time

+following the prior month's legacy CMBS subscription date, but in any event, the borrower must enter into a transaction with a settlement date on or before the current subscription date for legacy CMBS.
 A TALF borrower may acquire a legacy CMBS in multiple transactions so long as each transaction complies with the requirement in the prior sentence and, for all transactions occurring after the October legacy CMBS subscription date, each transaction has proceeds of at least \$1 million.
-In all cases, the borrower's agreement to purchase the legacy CMBS must also be made on an arm's-length basis, as specified in the MLSA.
-The New York Fed also must receive a copy of theeach sales confirmation for the borrower's purchase.
+In all cases, the borrower's agreement to purchase the legacy CMBS must also be made on an arm's-length basis, as specified in the MLSA-, and must be for a cash purchase price that does not reflect any economic arrangement other than the purchase of such legacy CMBS collateral.
+Examples of economic arrangements that should not be reflected in the cash purchase price for the bond include financing or hedging arrangements.
+The New York Fed also must receive a copy of each sales confirmation for the borrower's purchase.